Arthur Tooth: Later career

 The whole experience of the prosecution had a devastating effect on Tooth's health and he was only nominally in charge of St James' until November 1878.
 He lived for a further 52 years, but was never again given charge of a parish.
 Furthermore, he had no desire for fame or notoriety.
 In 1878, he had acquired a property in Woodside, Croydon, where he established a chapel, convent and orphanage school.
 He spent the rest of his life involved in the running of the orphanage and providing assistance to the convent.
 The site is now Ashburton Park.
 He also produced the text for an illustrated book entitled The Pagan Man (1914?) published by the convent at Woodside with illustrations by Thomas Derrick.

 In 1927, Tooth moved to Otford Court near Sevenoaks with his school of 27 boys plus three religious sisters.
-The school became St Michael's Preparatory School, which still exists and was a boarding school until 1991.
+The school became St Michael's Prep School, Otford, which still exists and was a boarding school until 1991.
 It started a pre-prep school in 1983 with just three children but is now co-educational with over 400 pupils.